Thái Nguyên province: Geography

-Thái Nguyên borders six provinces: Bắc Kạn, Vĩnh Phúc, Tuyên Quang, Lạng Sơn, Bắc Giang, Hanoi.
+Thái Nguyên borders six provinces: Cao Bằng, Phú Thọ, Tuyên Quang, Lạng Sơn, Bắc Ninh and Hanoi.
 Thái Nguyên is the gateway for socio-economic exchange with the Red River delta.
 It is 50 km from Noi Bai international airport, 200 km from the Chinese border, 75 km from the center of Hanoi and 200 km from Hai Phong.
 The exchange is carried out via road, rail and waterways in the province Main water features include the Công River and Núi Cốc Lake.

 Thái Nguyên has many mountain ranges running from south to north.
-The structure of them is made of strongly decayed rocks with many caves and valleys.
+Their structure is made of strongly decayed rocks with many caves and valleys.
 In the southwest is the Tam Đảo mountain range, located on the northern fringe of the Red River Delta.
 The range spans some 80 kilometres, with its highest peak of 1,529 metres (note other sources state 1,590 or 1,592 metres) and many cliffs running from northwest to southeast.